maahn/VISSS/README.md

  * crate timestamp in filename smarter - from camera reset_time (capture_time)

 #### known bugs
-* C++ restart after camera failure not reported in status file leading to capture_id reset no beeing handled properly
+* C++ restart after camera failure not reported in status file leading to capture_id reset no beeing handled properly (fixed on 14 April 2023)